michaelhall28/clone-competition-simulation/Tutorials/README.md

 #### Introduction.ipynb
 - A guide to the basics of running a simulation and viewing the results

+#### Algorithms.ipynb
+- A brief description of the various algorithms that can be run

 #### DefiningInitialClones.ipynb
-- A guide to the various methods of defining the initial clones in a simulation.
+- A guide to the various methods of defining the initial clones in a simulation